 1. Is the timing of protein intake important?

 Yes, protein should be consumed in small amounts throughout the day.
 If your teen is an athlete, ensure they consume it within 30 minutes of any strenuous physical activity.
+They can also consume it in the form of protein shakes.
 You can also prepare pre- and post-exercise snacks to ensure they get enough protein (1).

 2. Who might benefit from protein supplements?

 Teenagers who are underweight or have some medical condition may require protein supplements.
-Similarly, a teenager who is a vegan or vegetarian also needs a protein supplement.
+Similarly, a teenager who is a vegan or vegetarian also needs a protein supplement to maintain the amount of protein needed for their body.
 However, they must consume the supplements only after consulting a healthcare professional (1).

 3. Can I give protein drinks to my teen when they are ill?

-One should consult a doctor before taking any protein supplement.
-Your child’s doctor may recommend consuming protein drinks or taking protein supplements to speed up recovery in some cases.
+One should consult a physician before taking any protein supplement.
+Your child’s pediatric nutritionist may recommend consuming protein drinks or taking protein supplements to speed up recovery in some cases.
+However, they are not meal replacements.

 4. How much protein does a teenager need?